"A state of arrested or incomplete development of mind"

-Appears to include all people with a learning disability as long as it is caused before the mind is completely developed.
-Therefore this refers any person whose learning disability is a result of genetically caused disabilities, accident, disease or environment before or shortly after birth.
-It would not refer to someone for instance who has suffered a brain injury during adulthood.
+This appears to include all people with a learning disability as long as it is caused before the mind is completely developed.
+Therefore, this refers any person whose learning disability is a result of either genetics, an accident, a disease, or an environment before or shortly after birth.
+It would not refer to someone, for instance, who has suffered a brain injury during adulthood.

 "Severe impairment of intelligence"

-The measurement of intelligenc is made using the IQ Test, an assessment using a battery of standardized tests to evaluate a person's ability to think and reason.
+The measurement of intelligence is made using the IQ Test; an assessment using a battery of standardised tests to evaluate a person's ability to think and reason.
 It is not a measure of knowledge.
 The average IQ in the UK is about 100.

 "Severe impairment of social functioning"

-Refers to matters such as a person’s ability to manage the activities of daily living and generally look after themselves and cope accross all domains of their lives.
+This refers to matters such as a person’s ability to manage the activities of daily living and generally look after themselves and cope across all domains of their lives.
 It may also involve a consideration of the individual’s ability to relate meaningfully to other people.

 Health and Social Care professionals use IQ testing to identify the presence and degree of a learning disability:

-The averag IQ is 100 and a test result of below 70 is generally considered to indicate a formal learning disability.
+The average IQ is 100 and a test result of below 70 is generally considered to indicate a formal learning disability.

 But it's not all about IQ and cognition - people develop socially and emotionally with a rich variety of life experiences and relationships.
 Watch this video from the charity Mencap to hear from people with learning disabilities and their families discuss what a learning disability means to them.